One week in Sicily: The perfect Sicily itinerary

 Day 5: Ortigia & Taormina

-Before leaving Ortigia, you might want to make your way to the island’s street market which takes place every morning (except Sundays) at Via Emmanuele de Benedictis.
-There you’ll have a chance to buy a wide variety of fresh produce, cheese, nuts, seafood etc. and hear the shouting of vendors which is typical to Sicilian street markets.
+Before leaving Ortigia, you might want to make your way to the island’s street market, which takes place every morning (except Sundays) at Via Emmanuele de Benedictis.
+There you can buy a wide variety of fresh produce, cheese, nuts, seafood, etc. and hear the loud shouting of vendors typical to Sicilian street markets.

-After exploring the market, continue your Sicily itinerary by driving north to Taormina, where I recommend that you spend the next two nights.
-Taormina was my favourite town in all of Sicily.
+After exploring the market, drive north to Taormina, where I recommend that you spend the next two nights.
+Taormina was my favorite town in all of Sicily.

-If you’re into history, another place you should visit is the Greek Theater of Taormina.
-This 10,000-seat amphitheater was built in the third century BC by ancient Greeks and is nowadays a tourist attraction and a concert venue.
+If you’re into history, don’t miss the Greek Theater of Taormina.
+This 10,000-seat amphitheater was built in the third century BC by ancient Greeks and is remarkably well-preserved.
+It now serves as a concert venue and is open to visitors every day from 9 am to 7.45 pm.
 You can book your tickets online to skip the line.

 Accommodation